ampl/mp/doc/rst/components.rst

 ^^^^^^^^^^^^^^^^^^^^^

-A subclassed wrapper, such as `mp::GurobiModelAPI`, signals its accepted constraints and which model conversions are preferable.
+A subclassed wrapper, such as `mp::GurobiModelAPI`, signals its accepted constraints and which model reformulations are preferable.
 For example, `GurobiModelAPI` declares the following in order to natively receive the logical OR constraint: